RAM & ROM Primer

 SRAM operates in three primary modes: hold, read, and write:

-Read Operation: When reading data, the word line gets activated by the input address from the address decoder.
-This activation turns M5 and M6 on, allowing the bit values at points Q and ~Q to transmit to their respective bit lines.
-The sense amplifier, connected to these bit lines senses whether the cell stores a logic 1 or 0.
-This data is then transferred to the output buffer and finally to the output pad.
-There are typically as many sense amplifiers as output pads in the system.
+Read Operation: During a read operation, the address decoder activates the word line.
+M5 and M6 turn on, which connects Q and ~Q to their respective bit lines.
+The sense amplifier connected to the bit lines detects whether the cell stores a logic 1 or 0.
+The result then passes to the output buffer and finally to the output pad.
+A typical memory system has one sense amplifier per output pad.

 Memory Array